ufs-community/ufs-srweather-app/docs/UsersGuide/source/Introduction.rst

 * >82 GB disk space

-   * 53 GB input data for a standard collection of global database, or "fix" data (topography, climatology, observational database) for a short 12-hour test forecast on CONUS 25km domain.
+   * 53 GB input data for a standard collection of global data, or "fix" file data (topography, climatology, observational data) for a short 12-hour test forecast on the :term:`CONUS`` 25km domain.
 See data download instructions in :numref:`Section %s <DownloadingStagingInput>`.
    * 8 GB for :term:`HPC-Stack` full installation
    * 3 GB for ``ufs-srweather-app`` installation
-   * 1 GB for boundary conditions for a short 12-h test forecast on the CONUS 25km domain.
-See data download instructions in :numref:`Section %s <DownloadingStagingInput>`
+   * 1 GB for boundary conditions for a short 12-hour test forecast on the CONUS 25km domain.
+See data download instructions in :numref:`Section %s <DownloadingStagingInput>`.
-   * 17 GB for a 12-h test forecast on the CONUS 25km domain, with model output saved hourly, see :numref:`Section %s <GridSpecificConfig>`
+   * 17 GB for a 12-hour test forecast on the CONUS 25km domain, with model output saved hourly.

 * Fortran compiler released since 2018